This might be Beth’s Bar and Grill, but it might not be Beth who serves us.

 A few are bonanzas.

-My brother Neal, at my request, always tells me, before we drill a well, about John Steinbeck’s ” rabbit in ” Of Mice and men. ”
+My brother Neal, at my request, always tells me, before we drill a well, about John Steinbeck’s rabbit in ” Of Mice and men. ” Keeping your dream in full view is essential for any initiative to get off the ground.

 Before each calculated gamble, on Neal’s skill and experience, I rub my stomach, like a big Buddha,for good luck.

-In this life, you can never have too much good luck.
+In this life, you can never have too much good luck and too many superstitions.

 On the derrick, a crew of three roughnecks stop drilling to make the pipe going into the Earth one length longer.